Aluminium is named

 The first larger scale uses

 With the manufacturing of aluminium now being industrialized, new ways of using the light metal began to appear.
-In 1891 Alfred Nobel commissioned the creation of the first passenger boat, Le Migron, with a aluminium hull in Switzerland.
+In 1891 Alfred Nobel commissioned the creation of the first passenger boat, Le Migron, with an aluminium hull in Switzerland.
 Three years later, J.P.
 Morgan commissioned the first lightweight passenger railroad cars with aluminium seats for the American Railway in New Haven, New York.
 At a 1899 exhibition in Berlin, Karl Benz presented the first sports car with an aluminium frame.

 1891